-An aptitude assessment measures a person’s strengths, skills and their natural tendencies towards success in specific areas.
+An aptitude assessment measures a person’s aptitudes, which are natural abilities to learn or perform in given areas.
 Aptitude tests measure abilities, such as numerical reasoning, comprehension, spatial visualization, inductive reasoning and sequential reasoning.

 Unlike interests, aptitudes don’t change.
 And according to the Johnson O’Connor Research Foundation, “aptitudes stabilize around the age of 14.”

 How aptitude assessments are used for career guidance

 Aptitude assessments are used in secondary schools to help students identify their talents.
 Using students’ results, educators and students can begin mapping education and career pathways that lead to careers that use the student’s aptitudes.
 Some schools begin aptitude testing as early as 9th grade, but aptitude assessments are more commonly used in high schools.

 Businesses use aptitude assessments to measure the fit of a prospective candidate during the recruiting process.
 Many companies also use them to promote or transfer employees to other internal positions.
 Apple, Microsoft and Nike all use aptitude assessments.